oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-*These installation instructions were last tested on 8 January 2024.
+*These installation instructions were last tested in March 2026.
 For more information on issues that may occasionally arise with the installation process, see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page or ask in the [GitHub Discussions](https://github.com/oppia/oppia/discussions).*

 ## Install prerequisites

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia (see step 1 in the next section).
 However, there are some things that you will need to do beforehand:

-1. Make sure you have curl (used to download third-party libraries), git (which allows you to store the source in version control), unzip (used for unpacking zip files) and openjdk-11-jre (needed for GCP to work):
+1. Make sure you have curl (used to download third-party libraries), git (which allows you to store the source in version control), unzip (used for unpacking zip files), and openjdk-11-jre (needed for GCP to work):

 ```